Updated April 17, 2025

 - Once you've finished recording and the producer has finished editing, you can upload your files to an audiobook platform like ACX or Findaway.
 These platforms then upload your audiobook to listening platforms like Amazon's Audible, Apple, and Scribd.
 Do your research to find the right platform based on your publisher goals.

-If you'll be recording an audiobook yourself, here are a few tips and tricks!
+If you'll be recording an audiobook yourself, here are some tips and tricks from the pros:

-- Stay consistent in distance from the mic and the volume in your voice
+- Stay consistent in distance from the mic and the volume in your voice.
+Keep your mouth 6–8 inches from the mic.
+Remain still to avoid variations in volume or tone.

 Publishing an audiobook will give you an additional stream of income, help you build authority in your space, define your mission, and create an entirely new experience around the stories you're sharing with the world.
 I hope these tips help you get started!